theuzimcs/theuzimcs/README.md

 - 👋 Hi, I’m @theuzimcs

-- 🔥 I am a student at UNA
+- 🔥 I am a student at UNA, começando Java

 - ⏳ I am in process to be a successful dev one day 🤓